Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Taxis are shared vans — this is normal.

 St. Thomas taxis are often open-air safari-style trucks or vans that pick up multiple passengers going the same direction.
-Don’t be surprised if your taxi to Magens Bay stops to pick up others along the way.
 It’s completely normal, the prices are set per person per destination, and it’s part of the island experience.

 ☀️